|

 -

-The whole instrument fine tuned and regulated
+The whole instrument was fine tuned and regulated

 throughout.